xpqz/dyalog-docs/object-reference/docs/miscellaneous/windows-xp-look-and-feel-v14-1.md

 There are two ways to disable *Native Look and Feel* in end-user applications.

 If you use the *File/Export…* menu item on the Session MenuBar  to create a bound executable, an OLE Server (in-process or out-of-process), an ActiveX Control or a .NET Assembly, clear the option box labelled *Enable Native Look and Feel* in the *create bound file* dialog box.
-See
-UI Guide:

-.
+See  .

 If not, set the **XPLookandFeel** parameter to 0, when you run the program.
 For example: